With over 3o years of experience in mountaineering in the Himalayas, these are our top 10 tips for Island peak climbing.

-Island Peak, a 6000m Himalayan peak combining all in one that will take your mountaineering skills to newer heights.
+Island Peak is a classic 6000m Himalayan peak combining all in one that will take your mountaineering skills to newer heights.
 Island peak is the second most sought peak in the Everest region after the mighty Everest.
 Standing tall at 6189m, the peak offers real climbing experience with the use of a ladder and fixed ropes on steep snow sleeves on 45 degrees.

-This peak was attempted for the first time in 1953 as a training base for Everest Expeditions and to this day, this peak is chosen for practice before climbing mountains.
+This peak was attempted for the first time in 1953 as a training base for Everest Expeditions and to this day, this peak is chosen as a training ground for climbing big mountains.
 You need to be familiar with mountaineering boots, crampons and abseiling & rappelling on fixed ropes.
 Island peak is an ideal peak for people looking for more than conventional trekking and is yet unprepared to tackle high altitude expedition.
 Island peak is also used as a preliminary peak for Aconcagua, Denali and Manaslu.
-Read below for our 10 tips for Island peak climbing
+Read below for our 10 tips for Island peak climbing.

 1.Schedule best time to come

-No matter how fit and prepared you come, the chances of summiting the peak will still be slim if you do not schedule the right time.
+No matter how fit and prepared you come, the chances of summiting the peak will still be slim if you do not schedule the right time for your Island peak climb.
 Pre-monsoon (Apr-May) and Post-monsoon (Oct to Nov) are the best time to climb any peak in Nepal.
-The weather during these times are favourable with clear views, fewer chances of snowfall and lower winds.
+The weather during these times is favourable with less wind, clear views and fewer chances of snowfall.

 2. Allow proper acclimatization on your itinerary